a-kuntz/WebRPC/README.md

   - Boost.Program_options
 - GTest (v.
 1.8.1) - for unit tests

-### Tools
+### Build Tools

-WebRPC is build using cmake.
-It compiles and is tested on the following platforms and compilers:
+WebRPC is build using `cmake`.
+Dependencies are managed by `conan`.
+WebRPC compiles and is tested on the following platforms and compilers:

 | OS            | Compiler           |
 | ------------- | ------------------ |
 | Ubuntu 18.04  | gcc                |
 | macOS 10.13.x | clang-1000.11.45.5 |

-## Building WebRPC and all its dependencies from scratch

-In case your system does not provide `boost` and `gtest` in the required versions, you can download the sources from the web and use the setup scripts `scripts/setup_boost.sh` and `scripts/setup_gtest.sh` to unpack and install the sources to folder `./deps` of your WebRPC working copy.

-To compile WebRPC set `BOOST_ROOT` and `GTEST_ROOT` when invoking cmake.
-There is also a convenience script `scripts/build.sh`.

-    cmake -Bbuild -H. \
-      -DBOOST_ROOT=../deps/boost_1_69_0 \
-      -DGTEST_ROOT=../deps/googletest-release-1.8.1/build \
-      -DCMAKE_BUILD_TYPE=debug \
-      -DCMAKE_INSTALL_PREFIX=.
-    make -C build all test